 Then he stabs the large folded pad with the pitchfork, hoists it in the air to let the water drain out, and then flops the beast down on the edge of the pond.

 The camera zooms in to reveal the most savage thorns that grow on the underside of the lily pad and all down the stem of the plant.
 It was so surprising to see how viscous the thorns are - rivaling the thorniest rose.

 #OTD It's the anniversary of the day that Captain Cook arrived in England in 1771.

-In a fateful decision, Cook had brought the ship to Batavia, a Dutch colony, in order to fortify his ship.
+In a fateful decision, Cook had brought the ship to Batavia, a Dutch colony, to fortify his boat.
 Batavia was a dangerous place.
 Malaria and dysentery were rampant.
 As a result of his stop in Batavia, Cook lost a staggering 38 members of his crew.
-The botanists, Banks and Solander, managed to survive the stop, although at one point they were both gravely ill.
+The botanists, Banks, and Solander, managed to survive the stop, although, at one point, they were both gravely ill.
 Even as they battled back from illness, they still went out to collect specimens.

 So, on this day, in 1771, Cook and Banks and Solander make it home to England.
-365 days later, Cook would be setting sail once more, but this time Banks would not be going with.
+Three hundred sixty-five days later, Cook would be setting sail once more, but this time Banks would not be going.
 Instead, a German, Johann Reinhold Forster and his son Georg—would be the botanists for his next big adventure.

 #OTD Today, in 1835, Charles Darwin wrote a letter to his friend J.S.
 Henslow.

 “In a few days time the Beagle will sail for the Galapagos Islands.
 I look forward with joy and interest to this, both as being somewhat nearer to England and for the sake of having a good look at an active volcano.”